CLI Tool Reference¶

 send-cmd-force-pos¶

-Send FORCE_POS control mode command to motor.
-Loops continuously until Ctrl+C. See Motor Control Modes for details on FORCE_POS mode.
+Send FORCE_POS mode command to motor.
+Loops continuously until Ctrl+C. See Motor Control Modes for control mode details.

 Options: